Siam Square Bangkok

 Everything You Need to Know About Siam Square

 Siam Square itself is something of an open-air shopping complex that radiates a feeling of creativity.
-Tribes of bright and bold-slogan T-shirts meet with tailored suits, sporting eccentric accents.
-Siam Square is in essence where trends both emerge and are created, an epicenter of inspiration in Bangkok.
+Recently, new malls have been taking the place of the street vendors but there are still lanes upon lanes to explore.
+Tribes of bright and bold slogan T-shirts meet with tailored suits and hipster fashion.
+Siam Square is in essence where trends both emerge and are created, an epicentre of inspiration in Bangkok.
 This area stretches from Rama 1 Road down to the Chulalongkorn University Campus and from Phayathai Road over to Henri Dunant, and is a popular haunt of university students, media types and generally Bangkok’s ‘bright young things’.

 It is a well-known fact in Bangkok that if you want to know what is 'in', head on down to Siam Square.
 A dense warren of boutiques, cafes and market stalls selling various apparel; this is where fashionistas get a real taste of alternative style and shopping.
 True to Bangkok’s unified configuration the area is a collaboration of internationally renowned high-end brands and independent traders and the price scale goes right across the board.